 Originally BN 3151, it was built in October 1985.
 Here it’s in mothballs.

-For some odd reason, the red paint on these units has held up over time far better than that on the contemporary GE locomotives, which tends to oxidize and chalk badly.
+For some odd reason, the red paint on these units has held up over time far better than that on some contemporary GE locomotives, which tends to oxidize and chalk badly.

 |GP60M No. 108 in Winslow, AZ on 10/15/2013.
 There’s only so much one can do sometimes to get a shot.
 The south side was relatively unobstructed but the neighborhood is frankly pretty sketchy, and I was not going to get out of my car to poke a lens through the chain link…I was fortunate to be able to see it from both sides.
 The neighborhood north of the tracks is not much better, incidentally.
 The unit has acquired a tiny amount of graffiti.
 Built May 1990.|